 Students may be permitted to be responsible for their own inhalers via a spacer.
 This requires a written action plan by the student's doctor and permission of the parent/guardian and the approval of the Principal.
-A medical form from the school must be filled out (see page 10).
+A medical form from the school must be filled out.